 What all methods of casting magic shared was one predominant trait, and that was intent.

-Even a child could learn how to cast magic if they learnt how to focus, direct, and control their intent, but more importantly: how to channel and infuse their intent with mana.
+Even a child could learn how to cast magic if they learnt how to focus, direct, and control their intent, but more importantly, how to channel and infuse their intent with mana.
 Everything else was pure preference and conjecture.

 In ancient times, people would pray to the gods.
 When their wishes came true, they called them miracles.
-What really happened back then – according to the knowledge of today – was that they wanted something so bad that they unconsciously focused their intent and channeled their mana through it, thus casting their own spells.
+What really happened back then, according to the knowledge of today, was that they wanted something so badly that they unconsciously focused their intent and channeled their mana through it, thus casting their own spells.
 That was the school of thought that Jarret subscribed to, at least.

-“Jarret, you’re doing it again!”
-The instructor seethed.
+“Jarret, you’re doing it again!” the instructor seethed.

 “Sorry!
 Sorry!”
 Jarret said hastily.